 The above button is what will be displayed when a server can have the disk space increased.
 When pressed, a popup box will display, providing you with a warning that this cannot be undone.

-For more information on how to upgrade your server, please review How to Upgrade or Customize Your Server Instance
+For more information on how to upgrade your server, please review How to Upgrade your Server Instance

 The Logs display the logs of all management actions that have taken place since the creation of the server.
 These are logs of management actions, such as rebooting, shutting down, reinstalling the server.